SAP Articles

 Before you sign anything, here’s what to watch out for:

-- Flexibility for Growth – A smart BOM doesn’t just save money today—it keeps you from getting locked into expensive contract changes later.
+- Flexibility for Growth – Your business isn’t static, so your SAP contract shouldn’t be either.
+A smart BOM doesn’t just save money today—it keeps you from getting locked into expensive contract changes later.
+Make sure your agreement scales without penalty as your business grows.

 3. Actionable Tips for Negotiating BOM-Linked Contracts

-I’ve worked with businesses that signed SAP contracts without really digging into their BOM—only to find out later they were paying for licenses they didn’t even need.
+I’ve worked with companies that signed SAP contracts without really digging into their BOM—only to find out later they were paying for licenses they didn’t even need.

 SAP Negotiation Advisors help companies avoid these costly mistakes by making sure every module and user type is actually required.
 Here’s how you can take control of your SAP contract negotiations:

-- Scrutinize Every Line Item – Don’t just go with SAP’s suggested BOM.
+- Scrutinize Every Line Item – Don’t just accept SAP’s suggested BOM (and trust me, they’ll suggest more than you need).
 Break down modules, user roles, and system dependencies.
-One company I worked with cut 15% of its SAP costs just by eliminating licenses they never used.
+I had a manufacturing client who cut 15% of their SAP costs just by eliminating licenses sitting unused.
+Your team needs to question everything in that BOM before signing.

 Other Articles You will Love